kenjimarshall/kenjimarshall.github.io/_projects/hexual.md

 For example, let's say we have an album cover with a lot of red pixels, and a lot of blue pixels.
 If we use 2 centroids, we'd expect to divide the image into a red neighborhood and a blue neighborhood.

 You're probably familiar with using RGB to represent images, wherein each pixel is defined by its level of redness, blueness, and greenness.
 Simple.
-But for hexual, I wanted people to be able to search a color on our database, and return all albums that match that color, or are imperceptibly different.
+For hexual, I wanted people to be able to search a color on our database, and return all albums that match that color, or are imperceptibly different.

 **But how do I measure being "imperceptibly different"?**

-Naturally, color similarity might be quantified by how close to colors are in the RGB color space.
+Naturally, color similarity might be quantified by how close two colors are in the RGB color space.
 However, **this isn't necessarily true** because the RGB system is not **perceptually uniform**.
 This means that if you take two pairs of RGB points, where within each pair the distance between the two points is equal, this does NOT mean that the perceptual difference in the two pairs will be the same.
 Human perception is more complicated than just perceiving redness, blueness, and greenness.
 We do have three types of cones in our retina responsible for color perception, but their peak sensitivities do not neatly correspond to red, green, and blue.
 We are not RGB organisms.

 Here's an illustration: